Wednesday, December 27, 2023

 The KJV Bible verse about being still and knowing God is found in Psalm 46:10, which says: "Be still, and know that I am God: I will be exalted among the heathen, I will be exalted in the earth."
 This verse emphasizes the importance of quieting our minds and being still in meditation in order to connect with God and experience his presence.
 It reminds us that God is present in all things and that we can come to know him better by cultivating a sense of inner stillness and receptivity.
 When we meditate and chant OM we prepare the Temple to receive Jesus (The Sun) through his angels (angels of sunlight).

-The practice of meditation can help us to achieve this stillness and create space for God to speak to us.
+The practice of meditation can help us to achieve this stillness (like an stone) and create space for God to speak to us.
 By focusing our attention on our breath or a mantra, we can quiet the mental chatter that often distracts us from our connection with God.
 We can come to experience a sense of peace and stillness that allows us to feel the presence of God in our lives.

 Through this practice, we can deepen our relationship with God and come to know him better.
 We can come to understand that his love and grace are always available to us, and that by being still and opening ourselves to his presence, we can experience the fullness of his blessings in our lives.